ScottSucksAtProgramming/EMScribe/README.md

 The script will output detailed information extracted from the transcript, formatted into comprehensive EMS narratives.

+## Running the Application with Your Own Transcript

+To run the application and provide your own transcript, follow these steps:

+1. Open your terminal or command prompt.
+2. Navigate to the project directory.
+3. Run the main script:

+    ```bash
+    python -m scripts.main
+    ```

+4. When prompted, enter your EMS transcript.
+The application will process the transcript and generate a comprehensive EMS narrative.

 ## Development

 ### Adding New Features